| Author: | David Goodger <goodger@python.org> |

 Polyform Puzzler works by reducing puzzles into "exact cover" problems.
 Briefly, to solve an exact cover problem, given a matrix of 0s and 1s, we must find a set of rows which, when combined, contain exactly one 1 in each column.
 To find every solution we must find all such sets of rows.

 We construct a two-dimensional matrix with named columns.
-The column names consist of the puzzle piece names, then the coordinates of the solution space.
+The first row consists of the column names: first the puzzle piece names, then the coordinates of the solution space as text strings.
 For example, in a puzzle with three pieces to be placed in a 3x3 grid, we'd have 12 columns:

 A B C 0,0 1,0 2,0 0,1 1,1 2,1 0,2 1,2 2,2